gabedoestech/soh/README.md

 Bugs
 ----
-- editprofilepatient.php doesn't save the fields entered.
+- editprofilepatient.php doesn't save the fields entered

 Inquiries
 ---------
-- Medical history form fill in.
-(Please let me know which tables to keep and/or remove from medicalrecords.php)
+- Before I start the medical history form fill in, I want to know what information you guys think we should keep from medicalrecords.php